michael2012z/BitBible/markdown/KJV/files/2Kgs.md

 6. And it came to pass, when the vessels were full, that she said unto her son, Bring me yet a vessel.
 And he said unto her, There is not a vessel more.
 And the oil stayed.

 7. Then she came and told the man of God.
-And he said, Go, sell the oil, and pay thy debt, and live thou and thy children of the rest.debt: or, creditor
+And he said, Go, sell the oil, and pay thy debt, and live thou and thy children of the rest.

 8. And it fell on a day, that Elisha passed to Shunem, where was a great woman; and she constrained him to eat bread.
-And so it was, that as oft as he passed by, he turned in thither to eat bread.it fell on a day: Heb. there was a dayconstrained him: Heb. laid hold on him
+And so it was, that as oft as he passed by, he turned in thither to eat bread.

 9. And she said unto her husband, Behold now, I perceive that this is an holy man of God, which passeth by us continually.